jackyhuynh/ComputerVision/documents/introduction.md

 - Point Operation: Change the value of 1 point (pixel)
 - Neighborhood Operation: Change the value of 1 area (group of pixel)

-# Dimensinality of an Image
+## Dimensionality of an Image
+- Each image have different dimensions

+## The Gaussian Filter
+-